 The security features of IDrive and CrashPlan are quite a bit different.
 IDrive offers 256-bit AES encryption for all file transfers and on storage.
 You can also create a private key for further encryption.
-This does set it above other competitors in this regard.
+This does set iDrive security above other competitors.

 CrashPlan offers a more secure 448-bit encryption system with a private key option also available.
-Their data centers are similarly well-guarded, with military standards in place to keep the physical drives away from those who may want to snatch them.
+The CrashPlan data centers are similarly well-guarded, with military standards in place to keep the physical drives away from those who may want to snatch them.

 IDrive vs CrashPlan – Additional Features

-IDrive is loaded with the features you’ve come to expect from the cloud storage industry.
-Their mobile app gives you access to your data anywhere you are.
+IDrive offers plenty of cool cloud storage features.
+The iDrive backup mobile app gives you access to your data anywhere you are.
 They also have an automatic file syncing feature that enables you to designate files to keep track of and automatically back up when changed.
 This is useful for those who sync documents.
 There is also a hybrid backup option, enabling you to mirror your cloud backup to a local storage device, making your files even more secure.

 File sharing and social media is also a huge part of IBackup, with the ability to automatically back up your Facebook and Instagram photos and videos and even share directly to those platforms from inside the app.
 Similar interoperability is also available with Office 365 users.

 CrashPlan does what it does, backup.
 That’s about it.
 That being said, it does have a mobile app to give you on-the-go access, local backup options, versioning support, and deleted file recovery.
 While this may not seem like a lot, they do what they do well, choosing to focus on file backup rather than on flashy things like social media integration or file sharing.
 They also notably do not integrate with other apps, including File Explorer in Windows.
 Admittedly, this may be a turn-off for some users.